Skip to main content

 Getting to Lancaster

 Lancaster is easily accessible from destinations across the UK.
-There are regular train services from London to Lancaster, with average journey times taking 3 hours 30 minutes, as well as services to Scotland, Leeds, Manchester and other cities.
-From Lancaster, journeys to Manchester and Liverpool take on average just over one hour.
-The nearest major airports are Manchester International and Liverpool John Lennon Airport, a direct train runs between Manchester Airport and Lancaster.
+There are regular train services from London Euston to Lancaster with Avanti West Coast and Northern.
+Average journey times are 3 hours 30 minutes.
+From Lancaster, train journeys to Manchester and Liverpool take just over one hour.

 Getting around